Asian markets mostly rise at end of a tough week | Malay Mail

-HONG KONG, Sept 17 — Most Asian markets rose Friday as beleaguered investors trudged into the weekend after a painful few days, with confidence dealt a heavy blow by the Delta variant, Chinese regulatory crackdowns, disappointing economic data and brewing geopolitical tensions.
+HONG KONG, Sept 17 — Asian markets mostly rose today as beleaguered investors trudged into the weekend after a painful few days, with confidence dealt a heavy blow by the Delta variant, Chinese regulatory crackdowns, disappointing economic data and brewing geopolitical tensions.

-The gains came despite another tepid lead from Wall Street, which was pulled between better-than-expected US retails sales and an above-forecast reading on jobless claims.
+The gains came despite another tepid lead from Wall Street, which was pulled between better-than-expected US retail sales and an above-forecast reading on jobless claims.

 Thursday’s readings were not enough to provide any insight into when the Federal Reserve might start winding down the ultra-loose monetary policy that has been key to a global economic and equity rally for more than a year.